-If you can’t see far enough down the road, you notice your lights are shining into oncoming traffic, or you are in the process of replacing your vehicle lights, you might need to align your headlights.
-That’s right, the process of installing or replacing headlights involves more than just putting the bulb in place.
+If you can’t see far enough down the road, you notice your lights are shining into oncoming traffic, or you are replacing your vehicle lights, your headlights might need to be aligned.
+Installing or replacing headlights involves more than just putting the bulb in place.
 Headlights that aren’t properly aligned can impair the vision of other drivers and impact your ability to see signs or obstacles on the road correctly.
-Our step-by-step guide below will walk you through how to easily adjust your headlights at home.
+Our step-by-step guide below walks you through how to adjust headlights at home.

 How to Prepare for a Headlight Alignment

-If your factory bulbs are aimed properly but you want to replace them with LEDs, check the aim of your headlights before replacing them.
+If your factory bulbs are aimed properly, but you want to replace them with LEDs, check the aim of your headlights before replacing them.
 This will give you an idea of where the new alignment should be.
-Not every car is able to level the headlights, so refer to your owner’s manual to make sure your vehicle will allow for an adjustment.
+Not every car is able to level the headlights, so refer to your owner’s manual to make sure your vehicle allows for an adjustment.
 If your vehicle uses bubble levels, there is no need to follow the steps below.
 Simply adjust the vertical and horizontal levels to the correct position.
-For vehicles with combined low and high beam bulbs, adjusting your low beams should also accurately align your high beams.
+Adjusting your low beams for vehicles with combined low and high beam bulbs should also accurately align your high beams.

 Materials Needed for Adjustment